 Much of the work of Congress is done in committees, which are normally open to the public.
 House and Senate reports are published and accessible in online databases.
 The media covers hearings of special interest to the public.
 Check this link for a committee meeting calendar.

 The members of the House of Representatives serve a congressional district created by Congress according to population size as determined by the United States Census.
 This often incorporates gerrymandering, the manipulation of district boundaries to benefit the political party in power.
 Members of Congress are elected in general elections in November of every even-numbered year.
 Two senators represent each of the fifty states.
-Senators serve six year terms, so 33 senatorial seats are contested every two years.
+Senators serve six year terms, and approximately 33 senatorial seats are contested every two years.
 Special elections are held to fulfill the remainder of a term when a senator does not complete the six-year term due to resignation, expulsion or death.

 Democratically governed countries must have informed voters in order to operate.
 Otherwise, the forces of corruption and tyranny usurp power from the citizens and do great injury to the people to profit themselves.
 Educate yourself about congressional candidates and their interests by checking the websites of Ballotpedia, Vote Smart, The Center for Responsive Politics (opensecrets.org) and the National Institute on Money in State Politics (followthemoney.org).